Home >> Advice >> Social Media for Singers | Creating Campaigns That Stand Out

 But now hashtags are everywhere, Twitter has less of an edge than it did previously.
 In fact, social media gurus are forecasting a decrease in its future use.
 It’s still worth keeping our account up to date and posting content regularly.
 GIFs work especially well on Twitter, so create your own and see if you can get them to go viral!
 This is the place for photo, video, links and text content too.

 Instagram is all about the visual content.
 It’s a useful way for singers to showcase their talent with video snippets.
 However, most people are there for pictures, so use it to promote album cover shoots, document gigs and rehearsals and build a general intrigue around your brand.
 Instagram takeovers are a very fun addition to the social media toolkit.
 This is someone ‘takes over’ the Instagram of another brand, band, venue or person, posting on their behalf.
 Ask around and see if you could do one yourself, for some subtle promotion in a different online setting.

 According to HootSuite, over 1 billion people use Instagram monthly.
 Based on these this number alone, Instagram is a social media platform that all singers and musicians should prioritise.
 However, make sure you’ve settled on your name and username before you get started.

 Social media is a great way for a musician to gain exposure.
-These tips for a sure-fire way to get attention from fans so get ready to get your social media hot and up to date!
-There are so many things you can do for social media.
-You can perform, do behind-the-scenes footage, album reviews, covers,...
+These tips for a sure-fire way to get attention from fans so get ready to get your social media hot and up to date.
+There are so many ways to generate social media content ideas for musicians.
+You can perform, do behind-the-scenes footage, album reviews, covers, competitions,...
 Read more »

 Using social media as a singer